agraef/myblocks/README.md

 - Receiving button events, and setting the button LEDs and LED strips of control blocks.

 All this functionality is also available in Pd by means of the `blocks` external.
 The external is written in Lua and thus requires [Pd-Lua][] to run.
 C and Lua test programs are included in the sources, as well as some Pd patches and sample Littlefoot programs, please check *Usage* below for details.

 [Roli BLOCKS]: https://roli.com/products/blocks/
 [Pd-Lua]: https://github.com/agraef/pd-lua

 ## Installation

 Currently the build system targets Linux, but porting to Mac and Windows should be a piece of cake.
 You'll need GNU make, pkg-config and gcc.
 Lua 5 is required to build the Lua module which is also needed for the Pd external.
-Lua 5.2 should probably do, Lua 5.3 has been tested.
+Lua 5.3 has been tested, but Lua 5.2 will probably do as well.
 (The package can also be built without having Lua installed, but then only the C test program will be compiled.)

 Please check the Makefile for details.
 On Linux, first run `make checkout` to check out the BLOCKS SDK submodule, then `make` to build everything, and finally `sudo make install` to install the Pd external (the latter step is optional; you can also run the included Pd patches directly from the source directory).
 Clean and uninstall targets are provided as well.
 For package maintainers, the usual `DESTDIR` and `prefix` variables are supported to change the installation prefix and do staged installations.